Vacancies

 - Passionate about teaching and learning and your own professional development

-- Able to make a significant contribution to the development of the Science Faculty and wider school life.
+- Able to make a significant contribution to the development of Maths and work with an aspirational and innovative team of colleagues.

 Why apply to work at Brighton Hill Community School?

-If you are an enthusiastic teacher with the desire to make a real difference for our students, we would like to hear from you.
-We welcome applications from talented ECTs who will benefit from high-quality induction support.
-For full details and an application form, please visit our website: www.brightonhill.org Alternatively, email Jo Levett, HR Officer via jlevett@bhcs.sfet.org.uk
+If you are an enthusiastic and committed teacher with the desire to make a real difference for our students, we would like to hear from you.

 Please note CVs will not be accepted.